Are Nissan Murano Good Cars?

 5. Electrical Problems:

 Owners of the 2009 and newer Murano models have reported common electrical issues, including malfunctioning power windows, erratic dashboard displays, and navigation system failures.
-These can be due to wiring issues or faults in electronic control units.
+These are due to wiring issues or faults in electronic control units.

 6. Steering Wheel Lock Failure: